climateinteractive/SDEverywhere/README.md

 The zero-based index maps into a static array of input variable pointers held in the function.
 These are used to set the value directly into the static `double` variable in the generated code.

+### Inserting a file into the model

+Some constructs like macros are not supported by SDEverywhere.
+They are removed from the model by the preprocessor into the `removals.txt` file.
+You can edit these constructs into a form that SDEverywhere supports and insert them back into the model.
+Simply create a file called `mdl-edits.txt` in the model directory with the constructs to insert.
+For instance, manually expand macros and place them into the `mdl-edits.txt` file.
+The preprocessor will read this file and insert its contents unchanged into the beginning of the model.

 ## Generating a web application

 Refer to the "Using SDEverywhere to Make a Vensim Model into a Web Application" article in the `notes` directory for full details on designing and building your web app.